 And more importantly, the word budgie is so generic that even if I did have other budgie art on shirts, it probably wouldn’t show up because the category is too crowded.

 Long story short... if my golden keyword is too generic, and someone clicks one of those tags, they're no longer looking at my art, and I probably lose a sale.

 The most obvious solution would be to put this artwork on as many other products as possible.
-But that's not always possible.
+But that's not always wise.
 In my example of a budgie beak artwork, it’s not going to look good on a shirt or a backpack.
 People won't wanna buy it, so it'd be a waste of my time to do that.

 So, what else can I do?

 How about if I change my current golden keyword to something else?
 For example, my username, JessicaAmber.

-Using your username as a product tag can be an effective strategy for keeping people looking at your art only, assuming your name is unique enough that nobody else is using it as a tag).
+Using your username as a product tag can be an effective strategy for keeping people looking at your art only, assuming your name is unique enough that nobody else is using it as a tag.

 Let’s go to the published page’s tags…

 With ‘jessicaamber‘ being the new golden keyword, suddenly all the tags in ‘Other Products’ will bring people to pages full of my art!

 What happens if I click ‘jessicaamber t-shirts‘?

-You guessed it - only my products will appear (assuming no-one else is crazy enough to use my username in their tags...), meaning that all the customer's attention stays on me, myself and I.
+You guessed it - only my products will appear, meaning that all the customer's attention stays on me, hopefully prompting a sale.

 There are some cases where there is a better option than your username for the golden keyword.
-And that is when you have a keyword that is uniquely yours in another way.
-Let's use another design as an example.
+And that is when you have a artwork title that is uniquely yours.

 I’ve used ‘thanks its the depression‘ as the golden keyword.
 It’s pretty unique, right?
 I chose this phrase for an artwork in part because there was almost no art using that phrase on Redbubble.